wildwinter/dink/README.md

 * `--ignoreWritingStatus`

-    If present, ignores the writing status when deciding what to include in the recording script or localization script.
+    If present, ignores the writing status when deciding what to include in the recording script or localisation script.
 Useful for a full dump of lines.

 * `--project project/config.jsonc`